FrancyAmada/testing-lab4/README.md

-# Component Design Project Setup
+# Software Testing Laboratory 4

 This guide provides instructions to set up both the **backend** and **frontend** for this project.